ahmedsalim3/sheep-classification-challenge/README.md

 # Sheep Classification Challenge

-A deep learning solution for classifying sheep breeds with semi-supervised learning.
+A deep learning solution for classifying sheep breeds using semi-supervised learning.
+The project tackles a small, imbalanced dataset with smart data mining techniques and Vision Transformers.

+👉 Check the [project page](https://ahmedsalim3.github.io/sheep-classification-challenge/), it walks through everything: training strategy, tricks used, and what worked (and what didn't)

 ## How to install